 Everything from full meals to light snacks is offered daily in A.G.
-Myers Dining Hall and/or Coltrane Snack Bar operated by Brevard College Dining Services.
+Myers Dining Hall and/ or Coltrane Snack Bar operated by Brevard College Dining Services.
 Brevard College Dining Services offers a wide variety of selections including made to order omelets for breakfast, fresh baked pizzas, vegetarian and gluten-free options, and carved meats.
+Students with special food needs are encouraged to contact the Director of Dining Services.

 A.G.
-Myers Dining Hall will be open the following hours Monday- Friday: 7:00 AM to 9:30 AM for Breakfast, 11:00 AM to 1:30 PM for Lunch and 5:00 PM to 7:30 PM for Dinner.
-Saturday and Sunday hours are 10:30 AM-1:30 PM and 5:00 PM-6:30 PM.
+Myers Dining Hall will be open the following hours Monday - Friday: 7:00 AM to 10:00 AM for Breakfast, 10:30 AM to 2:00 PM for Lunch and 5:00 PM to 7:00 PM for Dinner.
+Saturday and Sunday hours are 10:30 AM-2:00 PM and 5:00 PM-7:00 PM.
 Coltrane Snack Bar will open from 8:30 PM to 11:30 PM on Sunday - Thursday.